shmuhammadd/NaijaSenti/README.md

 <!-- ⚠️ This README has been generated from the file(s) "blueprint.md" ⚠️-->
 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#hausa-nlp)

+# NaijaSenti 1.0.0

-# NaijaSenti 1.0.0 : Lacuna Funded Project for Developement of Sentiment Corpus
+##  NaijaSenti is a Lacuna Funded Project for Developement of Sentiment Corpus

 ![GitHub](https://img.shields.io/github/license/hausaNLP/HausaNLP)